Harriet Martineau: London and the United States

 In the early 19th century, most social institutions and norms were shaped by gender, or the perception of what was appropriate for men versus for women.
 Writing was no exception; non-fiction works about social, economic and political issues were dominated by men, while limited areas, such as romance fiction, and topics dealing with domesticity were considered to be appropriate for women authors.
 Despite these gendered expectations in the literary world, Martineau strongly expressed her opinions on a variety of topics.

 Martineau's frequent publication in the Monthly Repository acquainted her with editor Rev. William Johnson Fox.
 First coming to London around 1830, Martineau joined Fox's social circle of prominent thinkers, which also introduced her to Erasmus Alvey Darwin, older brother to Charles Darwin.

 In November 1832, Martineau moved to London.
 Among her acquaintances were: Henry Hallam, Harriet Taylor, Alexander Maconochie, Henry Hart Milman, Thomas Malthus, Monckton Milnes, Sydney Smith, John Stuart Mill, Edward Bulwer-Lytton, Elizabeth Barrett Browning, Sarah Austin, and Charles Lyell, as well as Jane Welsh Carlyle and Thomas Carlyle.
-She met Florence Nightingale, Charlotte Brontë, George Eliot and Charles Dickens later on in her literary career.
+She met Florence Nightingale, Charlotte Brontë, Elizabeth Gaskell, George Eliot and Charles Dickens later on in her literary career.

 Until 1834, Martineau was occupied with her brother James on the political economy series, as well as a supplemental series of Poor Laws and Paupers Illustrated and Illustrations of Taxation which was intended to influence government policy.
 About the same time, she published four stories expressing support of the Whig Poor Law reforms.
 These tales (direct, lucid, written without any appearance of effort, and yet practically effective) display the characteristics of their author's style.
 Tory paternalists reacted by calling her a Malthusian "who deprecates charity and provision for the poor", while Radicals opposed her to the same degree.
 Whig high society fêted her.

 In May 1834 Charles Darwin, on his expedition to the Galapagos Islands, received a letter from his sisters saying that Martineau was "now a great Lion in London, much patronized by Ld.
 Brougham who has set her to write stories on the poor Laws" and recommending Poor Laws and Paupers Illustrated in pamphlet-sized parts.
 They added that their brother Erasmus "knows her & is a very great admirer & every body reads her little books & if you have a dull hour you can, and then throw them overboard, that they may not take up your precious room".